 - Don't put pressure on officers to put forward a particular recommendation.
-This does not prevent you from asking questions or submitting views to the Planning Services Manager, which may be incorporated into any committee report. - Do recognise that officers are part of a management structure and only discuss a proposal, outside of any arranged meeting, with the Director of Community and Planning Services or Planning Services Manager or those officers who are authorised by their Director of Community and Planning Services or Planning Services or Planning Services or Planning Services Manager to deal with the proposal at a Member level. - Do recognise and respect that officers involved in the processing and determination of planning matters must act in accordance with the Council's Code of Conduct for Officers and their professional codes of conduct, primarily the Royal Town Planning Institute's Code of Professional Conduct.
+This does not prevent you from asking questions or submitting views to the Head of Planning or Planning Manager, which may be incorporated into any committee report. - Do recognise that officers are part of a management structure and only discuss a proposal, outside of any arranged meeting, with the Corporate Director or Head of Planning or those officers who are authorised by their Corporate Director or Head of Planning to deal with the proposal at a Member level. - Do recognise and respect that officers involved in the processing and determination of planning matters must act in accordance with the Council's Code of Conduct for Officers and their professional codes of conduct, primarily the Royal Town Planning Institute's Code of Professional Conduct.
 As a result, planning officers' views, opinions and recommendation will be presented on the basis of their overriding obligation of professional independence, which may on occasion be at odds with the views, opinions or decisions of the Committee or its Members.